D3Mlab/Recipe-MPR/README.md

   - Subjective queries contain something that can be open to more than one interpretation, eg. "healthy"; by default, anything else is considered Objective
 -->

-- Indirect
+- Commonsense
-  - Indirect queries contain terms requiring some level of common sense reasoning, eg. "not greasy"; by default, anything else is considered Direct
+  - Commonsense queries contain terms requiring some level of common sense reasoning, eg. "not greasy"; by default, anything else is considered Direct

 <!--
 - Compound